nichoth/ssb-field-guide/README.md

 ---------------------------------------

 ## make a plugin
-Need to pass an object
+Need to pass an object with a certain API that gets called by `sbot.use`

 ```js
 var sbot = Sbot.use(myPlugin)(config)
 console.log('**sbot aaaaa**', sbot.aaaaa)